gautamsonpitale17/BuildIn30Days/README.md

 # QuickCalc (Project 1/30)

-This is my first project in my 30-day coding challenge — building one small project per day to improve my web development skills.
+This is my first project in my 30-day coding, building one small project per day to improve my web development skills.

 QuickCalc is a simple calculator built with HTML, CSS, and JavaScript.
 It performs basic arithmetic operations with a clean and responsive UI.